MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/creating-a-primitive-driver.md

 5.  \[DefaultUninstall\] may not be present in the INF (see legacy compatibility section for an exception)

-## Primitive drivers targeting only Windows 10 Version 1903+:
+## Primitive Drivers Targeting Only Windows 10 Version 1903+:

 Primitive drivers targeted only for Windows 10 Version 1903 and forward should utilize [DiInstallDriver](https://docs.microsoft.com/en-us/windows/desktop/api/newdev/nf-newdev-diinstalldriverw) and [DiUninstallDriver](https://docs.microsoft.com/en-us/windows/desktop/api/newdev/nf-newdev-diuninstalldriverw) to properly install and uninstall their software in/from the driver store.